 Transportation in High Cliff State Park

-Located two hours north of Milwaukee, High Cliff State Park is easy to get to off of Highways 55 and 114.
+Located two hours north of Milwaukee, in southeastern Wisconsin, High Cliff State Park is easy to get to off of Interstate 41, WI-55, and WI-114.
+Although the roads may be curvy and challenging in some areas, you will find most of the roads are easily maneuverable if you stick to the major highways.
 Local roads provide easy navigation within the park.
-During the winter time, some roads will not be plowed, making it dangerous to drive on, especially in an RV.
-So if you’re visiting when there is snow on the ground, make sure that you know which roads you should be prepared to avoid.
+During the wintertime, some roads will not be plowed, making it dangerous to drive on, especially in an RV.
+So, if you’re visiting when there is snow on the ground, make sure that you know which roads you should be prepared to avoid.
 You can do this by picking up a park map, which will show you which roads get plowed, and which ones don’t.

 Campgrounds and parking in High Cliff State Park